tiltedcanvas/skateDate/README.md

-This project was bootstrapped with Create React App

 # Welcome to SkateDate

 [Live Demo](http://skatedate.jasminecarbone.tech/)

 ## Description
 An easy-to-use lightweight app that helps people find local skate dates.

+## Built With
+* React (Bootstrapped with Create React App)
+* HTML
+* SASS
+* Firebase

 ## To Do
 - [ ] Search by Postal Code & Radius